Thai court acquits opposition party of opposing monarchy | DW | 21.01.2020

 Thailand's Constitutional Court on Tuesday found the opposition Future Forward Party not guilty of seeking to overthrow the monarchy.

-Future Forward Party showed no intention of committing the offense, ruled the court.
+Future Forward Party, led by Thanathon Juangroongruangkrit, showed no intention of committing the offense, ruled the court.

 However, the party could still be banned under another pending charge of breaking election laws.